 - Inferences - Inferences drawn from other personal information reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 - Unique or online identifiers, such as cookies and other tracking technologies

 - “Personal information” does not include publicly available information, which is information that is lawfully made available to the general public from federal, state, or local government records.

 - De-identified or aggregated information is not considered personal information

 If you’re already compliant with GDPR, you’ll find it a lot easier to become compliant with CCPA, but there’s still work to be done as GDPR has a narrower definition of personal information.

 The CCPA covers “consumers” who are natural persons who reside in California, whereas the GDPR protects “data subjects,” who count as natural persons in the EU, and doesn’t identify specific residency or citizenship requirements.

 Why This Matters To You

-The first step to becoming compliant is understanding what personal information you store and where.
-If you haven’t already created a data map for your business, you will need to.
+The first step to becoming compliant is understanding what personal information you collect and share.
+If you haven’t already created an information map for your business, you will need to.
 If you did so for GDPR, you’ll probably need to increase the scope of any data management tools or processes to be more comprehensive.
-We’ll talk more about how to build a data map in future blog posts.
+We’ll talk more about how to build an information map in future blog posts.